dromotherm/documentation/pages/themis/advanced/conf.md

 - PM8TC for thermocouples
 - PM16DI to collect digital boolean signals (high/low, open/closed, on/off)

-To autodiscover which devices are on which bus, a tool is available.
+To autodiscover which devices are on a bus, a tool is available.

 ```
 cd /opt/openenergymonitor/BIOS/hardware